merative/acd-containers/src/pages/installing/installing.md

 In order for ACD images to be pulled from the ACD registry, a pull secret must be added to the environment.
 This can be set up using one of the following:

-1. Added to the OpenShift global pull secrets
+1. Added to the OpenShift global pull secrets for the entire cluster
-1. Added to the ACD operand service account
+1. Added to the ACD operand service account in the specific namespace where ACD runs

 #### Option 1: OpenShift global pull secret installation